British Sign Language and Deaf Culture 1A (T5002)

 Autumn teaching

-This first-stage module of the 60-credit pathway offers an introduction to British Sign Language (BSL) and Deaf Culture for students with little or no prior knowledge of the target language (TL).
-We aim to introduce the basic visual/manual form of BSL and to allow you to discover:
+This first-stage module of the 60-credit pathway offers you an introduction to British Sign Language (BSL).
+You’ll be introduced to the basic visual/manual form of BSL and discover:

-- how to use hands and eyes to form and understand basic signs and sentences, in basic situations
+• how to use hands and eyes to form and understand basic signs and sentences

 This module is at A1-A2 on the Common European Framework of Reference (CEFR) for Languages.
 Equivalent Signature Level 101; 102.